-Franz West was one of the most important Austrian sculptors and influenced a subsequent generation of artists like Erwin Wurm; his furniture works fetch up to 100,000 euros at international auctions
+Franz West was one of the most important Austrian sculptors.
+His furniture objects occupy a special position in his work and were intended to be used; furniture objects fetch up to 100,000 euros at international auctions

-This work of the versatile Austrian artist Franz West was created in 2003 and edited by the Gallery Elisabeth & Klaus Thoman.
-Out of a red-brown painted structural steel, the artist formed a wardrobe object called‘Abonnement’.
+This work of the versatile Austrian artist Franz West was created in 2003 published/edited by the Gallery Elisabeth & Klaus Thoman.
+From a structural steel the artist forged a sofa, covered with a linen seat cushion, which is also called ‘Ottomane’.
 The art of Franz West is characterized by the fact that it should not only be seen but also be touched and used.
 This is how he began to design his so-called ‘Passstücken’ (fitting pieces) in the early 1970s.
 They are provocative, amorphous-anthropomorphic prosthesis made of plaster and papier-mâché, which are to be tried by the owner, should be worn and even got dirty.
 Here the performance-artist Franz West, who was still influenced by the Viennese Activism, comes through again.
 In addition, he also designed alienated furniture such as chairs or armchairs as well as installations that play with the typical middle-class living room furniture, as our object does.

-The work is hallmarked below ‘FW’, numbered ‘39/100’ and provided with the Editor’s mark ‘ETK’.
+The work is hallmarked ‘FW’, numbered ‘25/100’ and provided with the Editor’s mark ‘ETK’.
 It is in a very good condition.
-Its dimensions are 86 x 57 x 33 cm.
+Its dimensions are 83 x 83 x 45 cm.